-This past year, we have accomplished proof of concept on all of these objectives, and are readying ourselves for full implementation in 2019.
+We have accomplished proof of concept on all of these objectives, and are readying ourselves for full implementation.

-We expect to have our first consumer calibrated tools available with basic definitions of crop quality and guidance for growers by the end of 2019!
+We expect to have our first consumer calibrated tools available with basic definitions of crop quality and guidance for growers by next year!

-To accomplish this, we need allies to work with us in this citizen science, open-source collaborative endeavor.
+To accomplish this, we need allies to work with us in this open-source, collaborative endeavor.